dinokey/grpc-gateway-guide/README.md

 1. Install [Go Programming Language](https://go.dev/) (this guide using version 1.19.6).
 For now, gRPC Gateway Server only support Go for its language.
 2. Install [Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation/)(protoc).
 This tool is needed for generate Go Stubs from our proto file(s).
+3. Have a basic knowledge about Go Module and [how it is managed](https://go.dev/doc/tutorial/create-module).

 This guide created in environment: